Bicycle wheelbuilding is one

 the rim comes with or without nipple ferrules, and if it has offset

-(non-butted) quality stainless-steel spokes and matching nipples.
-Butted
+quality stainless-steel spokes and matching nipples.
+Butted spokes and

-Proper spoke sizing is a prerequisite for durable wheels.
+Proper spoke length is a prerequisite for durable wheels.
 I recommend

 after selecting your components to have shop personnel calculate the